The Stamford Historical Society

 F.S.
 Wardwell dredges canal.
 Unknown date.

-The St. John Wood-working Co.
+The St. John Wood-Working Co.

 The story up to 1892 (Picturesque Stamford)